Post Docs and Preparing for the Job Market: Academic Jobs, Interviewing, Public History Jobs, Secondary Education Jobs, Foreign

 communication arts should be considered.

-electronics.
-On a global basis there will be more opportunities in the growing international
+and electronics.
+On a global basis there will be more opportunities in the growing

-civil service and organizations.
-Knowledge of a foreign language will be a necessity.
+international civil service and organizations.
+Knowledge of a foreign language will

 History provides an excellent foundation for advanced training in library science